 The first same-sex kiss is cinema is often attributed to the 1927 film Wings, the first film to win the Academy Award for Best Picture, and one of two silent films to win Best Picture; the other being The Artist in 2011.
 If it is not the first, it is certainly one of the earliest known films to show a same-sex kiss.

 Warning: Spoilers are contained below!

-Charles Rogers (Jack) and Richard Arlen (David) are growing up in the same American town, both fighting for the affections of Mary Preston (Clara Bow).
+Charles Rogers (Jack) and Richard Arlen (David) are growing up in the same American town, both fighting for the affections of Clara Bow (Mary).
 With the onset of the First World War, both become fighter pilots, and their rivalry eventually transforms into a close friendship.